regolith-linux/regolith-desktop-website/content/docs/using-regolith/configuration.md

 ## i3 Features

-Starting with Regolith 2.0, many i3 configuration tasks can be configured via the package manager.  i3 `4.20` introduced the ability to specify include files as part of the configuration.
-Regolith provides i3 include files in small packages.
+Starting with Regolith 2.0, many aspects of i3 configuration are managed via the package manager.  i3 `4.20` introduced the ability to specify include files as part of the configuration.
+Regolith provides all of it's i3 configuration via these files, also called "config partials".
+These packages install thier i3 config partials into `/usr/share/regolith/i3/config.d`.
 By installing and removing packages, i3 configuration can be customized for specific preferences while still allowing to track upstream changes for aspects of the configuration that need not vary.
 By default, when the `regolith-desktop` package is installed, these configuration elements are also installed as soft dependencies:

-Default i3 Configuration in Regolith Desktop 2

 | Package                      | Function          |
 |------------------------------|-------------------|